What the boys say

 The all-rounded subject selection was the most pleasing for me.
 I wouldn’t have even done a science in the HSC but I found out by doing IB that I actually really enjoyed it and got a 7 in my science.
 I now want to major in a science at University, something I would never have discovered if I didn’t do IB.

-For future IB students (or current) your trial exams fall in a particularly busy period for internal assessments (IA’s) and my advice is to dedicate your time to the IA’s because they make up a large part of your grade and the trials don’t count at all.
+For future IB students (or current) your trial exams fall in a particularly busy period for internal assessments (IA’s) and my advice is to dedicate your time to the IA’s because they make up a large part of your grade.

 Jack Ryan (ON 2016) IB Score 40 (ATAR equivalent 98.30)